Today's Bible Reading: Matthew 4

 Matthew's Gospel has several interesting literary characteristics.
 Previously mentioned are the parallel ideas in 1:23 ("God with us") and 28:20 ("I will be with you always").
 These two texts serve as bookends or parentheses in the book.
 Matthew contains five major discourses or teaching sections (Chapters 5-7, 10, 13, 18, and 24-25).
 We will explain these teaching sections in future devotionals.
 Matthew divides the ministry of Jesus into two sections with the repeated phrase, "from that time" (see 4:17 and 16:21).
 These two verses introduce two major textual sections.
 The first section describes how Jesus came teaching, preaching and healing; the second section focuses on the truth that Jesus came to die.
 These two verses provide a structural frame for Matthew's description of the Messiah.
 The Jews had certain Messianic expectations -- that Jesus came teaching, preaching, and healing was only slightly inconsistent with their expectation of a political and militant king; that the Messiah came to die was utterly impossible!

-What should be the significance for a disciple of Jesus that Jesus came teaching, preaching, and healing?
-What would we do that would make us like him?
+For disciples of Jesus, what is the importance of the statement that Jesus came teaching, preaching, and healing?
+What would we do if we wanted to be like him?
+(The basic meaning of "disciple" is one who is a learner and is becoming like the Master.)
 How are the actions of Jesus an indication of the presence of the kingdom?
-Based on today's reading, why does the good news of the kingdom, the gospel of Jesus, not spread rapidly?
+Based on today's reading, why does the good news of the kingdom, the gospel of Jesus, not spread more rapidly today?
 What causes the gospel to spread?
-What kind of false expectations do people in the world have today about Jesus?
+What kind of false expectations do people in the world today have about Jesus?
 What kind of false expectations exist in the church?
 How would you personally explain why Jesus came, using his actions to explain why he came?